CodeIntelligenceTesting/jazzer.js/docs/fuzz-targets.md

 ### Coverage reporters

-The desired report format can be set by the flag `--coverageReporters`, which by default is set to `--coverageReporters clover json lcov text`.
+The desired report format can be set by the flag `--coverageReporters`, which by default is set to `--coverageReporters json text lcov clover`.
 See [here](https://github.com/istanbuljs/istanbuljs/tree/master/packages/istanbul-reports/lib) for a list of supported coverage reporters.